ewebtechsuk/ewebtechs/README.md

 > secret to `65002`.

 Once the secrets are configured, every push that touches files under `public_html/` will trigger the deployment workflow.
-The workflow validates that `public_html/` exists before deploying, and it defaults to FTPS on port 21 if no protocol or port secret is provided.
+If any of the required secrets are missing, the workflow now fails immediately with an explanatory error so it is clear that no deployment occurred.
+When the secrets are present, the workflow validates that `public_html/` exists before deploying, and it defaults to FTPS on port 21 if no protocol or port secret is provided.
 You can monitor the run on GitHub under the **Actions** tab.

 ## Verify updates on Hostinger